Except for a BIG difference…

 Starfall Short-Vowel Pals 16 Decodable Phonics Books

-The Starfall Learn-to-Read Book Set is another solid choice for emerging readers.
+The Starfall Learn-to-Read Book Set (16 books) is another choice you may want to consider for beginning readers.

-The characters and stories are engaging and entertaining, making reading an enjoyable experience for children.
+Other than that, the characters and stories are engaging and entertaining, making reading an enjoyable experience for children.
+Besides, they include repetition in a way that helps build up fluency.

 Rex Runs Off